-The application form for the spring semester 2018 is now closed.
-The form will open for applications again in March 2018.
-To prepare your application, please read the instructions below.1.
-Search for courses
+The application form for the autumn semester 2018 and spring semester 2019 is now open.
+Before starting your application, please read the instructions below.

 Note that full-time courses at Faculty of Arts and Sciences run during four (4) periods per semester.
 You can only choose one full-time course for each period.

 Make sure you are eligible for all courses you select.
 Read the information detailing the specific requirements for each course.

 3.Register on the "Portal for incoming exchange students"

 The application form includes personal data, academic background, choice of courses and the period of study for your stay at Linköping University.
 The form is to be completed online and is only available during the application period.

 4. Upload required documents